Hamio11/BRG-27-labs/README.md

 ### Session 2a – Total Cost of Ownership (TCO)

-For this session, I explored Total Cost of Ownership (TCO) by reviewing cloud deployment costs in Microsoft Azure and using the estimate as part of a cost comparison exercise.
-The aim of this activity was to understand how cloud infrastructure costs can be analysed and compared with on-prem deployment.
+For this session, I explored Total Cost of Ownership (TCO) by reviewing a cloud pricing estimate and using it as part of a cost analysis exercise.
+The purpose of this activity was to understand how cloud infrastructure costs can be estimated and analysed in a practical IT environment.

 ### TCO Activity
-In this activity, I used an Azure cost estimate export to review the projected cost of running a virtual machine and related cloud resources.
-This helped me understand how cloud pricing can be broken down into monthly usage-based charges and how these figures can support infrastructure decision-making.
+I used a cloud pricing estimate export to review the projected cost of running infrastructure and related services in the cloud.
+The estimate included several services and showed the monthly and yearly cost of the deployment.

-Key areas considered in the TCO comparison:
-- Hardware
-- Software / licensing
-- Cloud resource usage
-- Ongoing operational cost
+Estimate summary:
+- Upfront cost: USD 0
-- Monthly and yearly costs
+- Monthly cost: USD 10,330.64
-- Long-term cost considerations
+- Total 12 months cost: USD 123,967.68

+Main services included in the estimate:
+- Windows Server and SQL Server on Amazon EC2: USD 3,631.85/month
+- Amazon RDS for MySQL: USD 2,477.65/month
+- AWS DRS - Replication: USD 4,221.14/month
+- AWS DRS - Drill/Recovery: USD 0/month

 ### TCO Reflection
-This activity helped me understand that cloud services are usually easier to start with because they do not require upfront hardware investment, while on-prem solutions may involve higher initial costs but can become more cost-effective depending on long-term usage.
-Reviewing the Azure estimate helped me understand how TCO can be applied in a practical IT environment.
+This activity helped me understand that cloud pricing can be broken down into service-level costs and reviewed over time using monthly and yearly estimates.
+It also showed how TCO can support IT infrastructure planning and decision-making by highlighting the ongoing operational cost of cloud-based solutions.
+From this activity, I learned that cloud deployment may reduce upfront hardware investment, but long-term running costs still need to be analysed carefully.

 ### Session 2b – Cloud Services (Azure Ubuntu VM)